fusioncoe/_service_admin_seed/docs/TROUBLESHOOTING.md

 ## Automated Secret Management

+**Important**: This section applies only to secrets that OnFusionCoE creates and manages for app registrations.
+Customer-managed OnFusionCoE Service Principal secrets (`FUSIONCOE_SP_APPLICATION_ID`, `FUSIONCOE_SP_SECRET`, `FUSIONCOE_SP_TENANT_ID`) remain under complete customer control and require manual management.

 ### Secret rotation failures

 **Symptoms:**

-- Notifications about secret rotation attempts
+- Notifications about secret rotation attempts for OnFusionCoE-managed app registration secrets
-- Workflows failing due to authentication after secret updates
+- Workflows failing due to authentication after OnFusionCoE secret updates
-- Azure portal shows unexpected new secrets
+- Azure portal shows unexpected new secrets for OnFusionCoE-managed app registrations

 **Causes:**

-- OnFusionCoE automatic secret rotation process
+- OnFusionCoE automatic secret rotation process for service-managed app registration secrets
-- Secrets nearing 30-day expiration window
+- OnFusionCoE-managed secrets nearing 30-day expiration window
-- Self-healing response to manually deleted secrets
+- Self-healing response to manually deleted OnFusionCoE-managed secrets

 **Solutions:**

-1. **Normal Operation**: OnFusionCoE automatically manages secret rotation - no action required
+1. **Normal Operation**: OnFusionCoE automatically manages app registration secret rotation - no action required
-2. **Manual Secret Deletion**: If you manually deleted a secret, OnFusionCoE will recreate it automatically
+2. **Manual Secret Deletion**: If you manually deleted an OnFusionCoE-managed secret, OnFusionCoE will recreate it automatically
-3. **GitHub Secret Updates**: If automatic rotation fails, manually update `FUSIONCOE_SP_SECRET` with new value from Azure portal
+3. **GitHub Secret Updates**: OnFusionCoE automatically updates GitHub repository secrets for managed app registrations - no manual action required

+**Note**: If experiencing issues with customer-managed `FUSIONCOE_SP_SECRET`, you must manually update this secret as it is not automatically managed by OnFusionCoE.

 ### Unexpected secret creation

 **Symptoms:**

-- New secrets appear in Azure portal without manual creation
+- New secrets appear in Azure portal without manual creation for OnFusionCoE-managed app registrations
-- Multiple secrets exist for the same app registration
+- Multiple secrets exist for the same OnFusionCoE-managed app registration

 **Explanation:**

-This is normal behavior.
+This is normal behavior for OnFusionCoE-managed app registration secrets.
 OnFusionCoE automatically:

 - Creates new secrets before current ones expire (30-day window)
 - Recreates secrets if they are manually deleted (self-healing)
 - Maintains resource-specific secrets for different authentication contexts

-**Action Required:** None - this is automated lifecycle management
+**Action Required:** None - this is automated lifecycle management for OnFusionCoE-managed secrets only

+**Note**: Customer-managed `FUSIONCOE_SP_*` secrets will NOT be automatically created or managed by OnFusionCoE.

 ### Self-healing secret recreation